rubinofran/java-files/README.md

 MVC to convert list to PDF

 # file4
-Other way to convert list to PDF
 Better structured files
 Fragments and other thymeleaf implementations
 JQuery
 Ajax

+# file5
+...